maiad37/Github_Training/README.md

-# Github_Training
+# Training
-Welcome to my project!
+Files for training assignments